onielrosario/Recipes/README.md

 - See appropriate error or empty state messages
 - Retry fetching via a "Try Again" button
 - Experience smooth image loading with memory + disk caching (no third-party libraries)
+- ✅ CI: Automatically runs tests on each commit using GitHub Actions.

 ### Screenshots